Costa Rica is one of the most popular destinations in the world to retire.

 Applying For Permanent Resident Status Is Possible

-But after being in Costa Rica for six years the government will give you the option to stay permanently.
+You can apply for permanent residency once three complete cycles are done in a retirement program.
+You can also decide to keep going with the renewals.
+But after being in Costa Rica for six years, the government will give you the option to stay permanently.

 You Can Always Try Before You Buy With House Sitting